 To find additional opportunities for improvement, UDC and PPG will evaluate UDC’s products against Design for Environment (DfE) practices:

 - Design for Energy Efficiency.
 As described above, energy efficiency is a core attribute of UDC’s products.
 Smartphones, televisions and other consumer electronics and lighting applications that use the Company’s UniversalPHOLED emitter products consume less energy than other comparable products.

 - Design for Environmental Processing and Manufacturing.
 Through a detailed Environmental Staged Gatekeeper Process, the Company’s raw materials and product manufacturing are designed to minimize the generation of hazardous by-products and waste, air pollution, and energy use, as well as the risks of harm or danger to workers or the environment.
 In addition, UDC and PPG have implemented numerous programs to recycle unused raw materials, intermediates, other process streams as well as certain finished products.
-In 2020, we intend to quantify this portion and set improvement targets for future years.
+We intend to quantify this portion and set improvement targets for future years.

 - Design for Environmental Packaging.
 UDC’s packaging materials used for its products sold to display and lighting panel manufacturers are environmentally friendly, as described below in UDC’s packaging policy (UDC does not sell its products directly to individual consumers).
-In 2020, UDC intends to make further improvements to make its materials packaging even more safe for the environment.

 - Design for Disposal or Reuse.
 The end-of-life for UDC’s products is managed very carefully by UDC and its customers.
 Waste streams generated from processing and manufacturing operations incorporating UDC products by UDC and its customers are recycled, where possible, or disposed in a manner to minimize the emission of chemicals into the air, ground and water.